GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

 at 1% of Chrome Stable traffic from November 9th.
-As previously announced in the [Increasing the Privacy Sandbox Relevance and Measurement origin trial to 5%](/blog/privacy-sandbox-origin-trial-increase/) blog post, Attribution Reporting and Topics are now at 5% with FLEDGE and Fenced Frames also following on November 9th.
+As previously announced in the [Increasing the Privacy Sandbox Relevance and Measurement origin trial to 5%](/blog/privacy-sandbox-origin-trial-increase/) blog post, Attribution Reporting and Topics are now at 5% with Protected Audience API and Fenced Frames also following on November 9th.

 <table class="with-heading-tint">